edgelesssys/constellation/docs/docs/reference/migration.md

 ## Migrating from CLI versions before 2.10

-- AWS cluster upgrades require additional iam permissions for the newly introduced `aws-load-balancer-controller`.
-Please perform an upgrade through `iam upgrade apply` which will show the needed changes and ask to confirm them before applying.
+- AWS cluster upgrades require additional IAM permissions for the newly introduced `aws-load-balancer-controller`.
+Please upgrade your IAM roles using `iam upgrade apply`.
+This will show necessary changes and apply them, if desired.

 ## Migrating from CLI versions before 2.9